 Hide ads from direct visitors

 You can also use the plugin to hide ads from direct visitors.
-Simply enter your url like in the example below (url here: example.com).
+Simply enter your referrer URL like in the example below (URL here: example.com).

 When the referrer doesn’t work

-The referrer condition doesn’t work when the visitor…
+The Referrer URL condition doesn’t work when the visitor…

 - the source link uses rel=”noreferrer” (now set by default in the WordPress editor, remove it in text mode)

-Many services like email newsletters or some url shorteners are secured, so setting the referrer doesn’t work for them.
-The best way to be sure this works is to manually set a link on an unsecured site.
+Many services like email newsletters or some URL shorteners are secured.
+So setting the referrer doesn’t work for them.
+The best way to ensure this works is to manually set a link on an unsecured site.

 What else you need to know

-No url is stored if the visitor came directly to your site.
-However, on the second page impression the first visited page is used as the referer url.
-You might use the behaviour for rules on direct visits.
+No referrer URL is stored if the visitor came directly to your site.
+However, on the second page impression, the first visited page is used as the referer URL.
+You might use the behavior for rules on direct visits.